 With over 160 specialties and sub-specialties in the US, there has been no shortage of venture-funded, value-based specialty care organizations over the last ten years.
 Examining these specialties, there are several factors that make for an attractive opportunity:

-If a statistic in this section does not have a source, it likely comes from here👇
+If a statistic in this section does not have a source, it comes from this PDF 👇

 William Blair Report on Specialty Value-Based Care.pdf

 Kidney care is well-suited for risk-based models because it is a high cost and discrete condition.
-In these risk-based models, kidney clinicians (aka nephrologists) deserve accountability for total cost of care due to the discrete nature of the condition, which policy makers and CMS have recognized.
+In these risk-based models, nephrologists deserve accountability for total cost of care due to the discrete nature of the condition, which policy makers & CMS have recognized.

 First, let’s take a look at cost.
-Medicare is expected to spend $130B per year on kidney care and $51B on ESRD.
-ESRD patients comprise 1% of traditional Medicare enrollment but 7% of spending.
-The average ESRD patient costs ~$100k PPPY and there are ~800K ESRD patient (68% of whom are on dialysis).
-This high cost allows for more opportunity for savings.
+Medicare is spending over $50B per year on End-Stage Renal Disease (ESRD), which is roughly 1% of the overall federal budget.
+The average dialysis ESRD patient costs roughly $100K per year, and there are roughly 800K ESRD patients (68% of whom are on dialysis).
+This high cost creates more opportunity for savings.

-Next, looking at the condition, Chronic Kidney Disease (CKD) affects roughly 15% of the population, much more prevalent in Medicare (38%) than other populations, as you can tell from the cost numbers above.
+Next, looking at the condition, Chronic Kidney Disease (CKD) (the precursor to ESRD) affects roughly 15% of the population and is much more prevalent in Medicare (38%) than other populations.
 Despite its prevalence, it is estimated that [90% of patients](https://pmc.ncbi.nlm.nih.gov/articles/PMC8740927/#:~:text=An estimated 37 million Americans,people at risk for CKD.) with CKD don’t know about their condition.
 Kidney disease is a discrete disease state where a specialized care model improves outcomes, reduces costs, and increases patient satisfaction.
 Deploying this specialized care model, nephrologists often are the quarterbacks of the condition as a relatively independent specialty (not employed by health systems).
 This dynamic is dissimilar to a condition like diabetes, where PCPs manage the condition because of its prevalence, familiarity, and straightforward management protocols.
-In this care journey, nephrologists and care managers can positively impact the care journey in a number of areas:
+In this care journey, nephrologists and care managers can positively impact care in a number of areas: